1968 Democratic Party presidential primaries: March: New Hampshire, Kennedy enters, Johnson withdraws

+In their January 27, 1968 phone conservation, Daley and Johnson detailed how they had initially intended to feed Kennedy's ego and make it seem like his campaign was creating a "revolution."
+Johnson at the time had agreed to accept Daley's proposal to either stay in the race or drop out and run as Hubert Humphrey's Vice President.

 President Lyndon B. Johnson delivers a speech announcing he will not run for re-election on March 31.

 Johnson now had two strong challengers, sitting members of the Senate with demonstrated popularity.
 To make matters worse, polling in Wisconsin showed McCarthy beating Johnson badly, with the latter getting only 12% of the vote.
 Facing declining health and bleak political forecasts in the upcoming primaries, Johnson concluded that he could not win the nomination without a major political and personal struggle.
 On March 31, 1968, at the end of a televised address on Vietnam, he shocked the nation by announcing that he would not seek re-election.
 By withdrawing, he could avoid the stigma of defeat and could keep control of the party machinery to support Vice President Hubert Humphrey.
 As the year developed, it also became clear that Johnson believed he could secure his place in the history books by ending the war before the election in November, which would give Humphrey the boost he would need to win.

+With Johnson out of the race, Democratic support split between four candidates: McCarthy, Kennedy, Humphrey (who had not yet declared himself a candidate), and former Alabama governor George Wallace, running as a third-party candidate.
+McCarthy rallied students and intellectuals, who had been the early activists against the war in Vietnam.
+Kennedy gained support from the poor, Catholics, African Americans, Hispanic Americans, and other racial and ethnic minorities.
+Humphrey gained the support of labor unions and big-city bosses, such as Chicago Mayor Richard J. Daley.
+Conservative Democrats, especially in the South, tended to support either Humphrey or Wallace.